-Charles Blandy has been praised as “unfailingly, tirelessly lyrical” (Boston Globe); “a versatile tenor with agility, endless breath, and vigorous high notes” (Goldberg Early Music Magazine).
+Charles Blandy Charles Blandy has been praised as “unfailingly, tirelessly lyrical” (Boston Globe); “a versatile tenor with agility, endless breath, and vigorous high notes" (Goldberg Early Music Magazine).
 Recent performances include Handel’s Messiah with Saint Paul Chamber Orchestra; the role of Belmonte in Mozart’s Abduction from the Seraglio with Emmanuel Music; Monteverdi's Il Ritorno d’Ulisse, Vespers of 1610, L’Orfeo, and assorted madrigals with Boston Early Music Festival; Bach’s B minor Mass with the American Classical Orchestra (NYC) at Lincoln Center; and St. Matthew Passion with the American Bach Soloists (SF, CA).
-He is a regular in Emmanuel’s ongoing Bach cantata series and has also appeared in John Harbison’s The Great Gatsby, as the Evangelist in the Bach Passions, and in Stravinsky’s Rake’s Progress, Mozart’s Magic Flute, and Handel’s Ariodante.
-In recent years he has sung with the Portland Baroque Orchestra, the National Chorale, Bach Choir of Bethlehem, Handel and Haydn Society, Boston Baroque, Charlotte Symphony, Berkshire Choral Festival, and Pittsburgh Bach and Baroque.
-He is adept in contemporary music: he appeared in the world premiere of Osvaldo Golijov’s Ainadamar starring Dawn Upshaw, premiered Rodney Lister’s chamber song cycle Friendly Fire with Collage New Music, appeared with Boston Modern Orchestra Project in Thomson’s Four Saints in Three Acts, and is on a Naxos CD of Scott Wheeler’s Construction of Boston.
+He is a regular in Emmanuel’s Bach ongoing cantata series.
+With them he has also appeared in John Harbison’s The Great Gatsby; as the Evangelist in the Bach Passions; and in Stravinsky’s Rake’s Progress, Mozart’s Magic Flute, and Handel’s Ariodante.
+In recent years he has also sung with the Portland Baroque Orchestra; the National Chorale, Bach Choir of Bethlehem, Handel and Haydn Society, Boston Baroque, Exsultemus, Charlotte Symphony, Berkshire Choral Festival, Pittsburgh Bach and Baroque.
+He is adept in contemporary music: He appeared in the world premiere of Osvaldo Golijov’s Ainadamar starring Dawn Upshaw; premiered Rodney Lister’s chamber song cycle Friendly Fire with Collage New Music; appeared with Boston Modern Orchestra Project in Thomson’s Four Saints in Three Acts; and is on a Naxos CD of Scott Wheeler’s Construction of Boston.
 His studies have been at Tanglewood, Indiana University, and Oberlin College.
-He is originally from Troy NY.
-His website is at charlesblandy.com
+He is originally from Troy NY. charlesblandy.com